titaofdata/DevelopHER-DataScience/README.md

 # DevelopHER-DataScience
 Using data science to build a scheduling solution to address food security in urban areas in PH

-The following were the datasets I used taken from data.gov.ph
+The following were the datasets I used, most of these taken from data.gov.ph

 1) [National Household Targeting System for Poverty Reduction (NHTS-PR) Statistics](https://data.gov.ph/?q=dataset/national-household-targeting-system-poverty-reduction-nhts-pr-statistics)
 2) [National Household Targeting System for Poverty Reduction](https://data.gov.ph/?q=dataset/national-household-targeting-system-poverty-reduction)